swhussain110/g_scholar/README.md

-# 📚 Google Scholar Author Scraper & Metrics Calculator
+# 📚 Google Scholar Author Metrics Extractor

-This project automates the process of collecting author data from Google Scholar and computes advanced bibliometric indices such as the H-index, H-core, and Pi-index.
-It is designed for researchers, analysts, and institutions interested in analyzing scholarly impact.
+This project automates the extraction of author data from Google Scholar and computes **25+ advanced bibliometric indices** for each author.
+It is designed for researchers, analysts, and institutions interested in comprehensive scholarly impact analysis.

 ---